 At Regional facilities, the Region shall notify the Property Services Branch when the Contractor provides notice of mobilization to stop summer or winter site maintenance on that date.

-For site maintenance at Regional facilities, the Contractor shall provide a minimum of 10 Working Days’ notice to the Region of the expected date of Total Performance and completion of site restoration, to allow the Region to coordinate an inspection with the Property Services Branch and acceptance to resume summer and/or winter Site maintenance.
+For site maintenance at Regional facilities, the Contractor shall provide a minimum of 10 Working Days’ notice to the Region of the expected date of Total Performance of the Contract and completion of site restoration, to allow the Region to coordinate an inspection with the Property Services Branch and acceptance to resume summer and/or winter Site maintenance.
 The Contractor shall be required to continue Site maintenance until such time as all deficiencies have been rectified to the satisfaction of the Region.

 Landscape maintenance during the warranty period shall be in accordance with Section 02936 – Landscape Maintenance.